 Much like a normal letter, imagine you’re having a conversation.
 You need to be professional, but you should also be relatable and interesting.
 And just like a good conversation, you should always circle back to how you can improve the employer’s business.

 The good news is you can revise your cover letter before you send it.
 Review your cover letter with the same precision you apply when reviewing financial transactions.
 As you revise, shorten your sentences, improve your word choice, and establish your personality.
-We won’t say it’s easy, but revision is an essential step to writing a cover letter that gets you the job.
+We won’t say it’s fun, but revision is an essential step to writing a cover letter that gets you the job.

 Staring at a blank page can be intimidating, especially when it comes to cover letters.
 Never fear, BeamJobs is here!
 Use our outline to organize your cover letter to perfection.